-This information is based on general observations.
-The conditions for regular standing vary from person to person and any usage should be agreed upon with a doctor or therapist.
+These indications and contraindication are based on general observations.
+The conditions for regular standing training varies from person to should be individually agreed with a doctor or therapist.

 Only a doctor or therapist can decide which method and safe standing training can be achieved with the Permobil wheelchair.